tenzir/events/README.md

 Download slides from all events as PDF:

+- [The International Conference on the EU Cyber Act 2022][iceca22]
 - [Suricon 2021][suricon21]
 - [Suricon 2019][suricon19]
 - [Zeek Workshop Europe 2019][zeekshop19]
 - [DFN Conference on Security in Networked Systems][dfnconf19]
 - [BroCon 2018][brocon18]

+## The International Conference on the EU Cyber Act - May 2022

+At [the International Conference on the EU Cyber Act 2022](https://eucyberact.org/), we co-presented with IBM Security's [Jason Keirstead](https://twitter.com/BlueTeamJK) about how standardization alone is insufficient to create an open, interoperable ecosystem of security tools.
+Going back to the articles in the act, we identified market and operational themes that need to be addressed comprehensively in order to have a real-world impact.

 ## Suricon - November 2021